uafgeotools/mtuq/README.md

 # mtuq

-MTUQ provides *m*oment *t*ensor estimates and *u*ncertainty *q*uantification from broadband seismic data, along with
+MTUQ provides *m*oment *t*ensor estimates and *u*ncertainty *q*uantification from broadband seismic data, drawing from ObsPy and instaseis data structures.

+## Solvers

-- ability to interface with modern solvers, including AxiSEM and SPECFEM3D
+[Interfaces with modern solvers], including AxiSEM and SPECFEM3D, and legacy solves, including FK.

+Clients are provided for opening AxiSEM, SPECFEM3D, and FK databases and a utility is provided for downloading AxiSEM synthetics from remote syngine databases.

+## Misfit evaluation

+Waveform difference and cross-correlation time-shift misfit evaluation on windowed body-wave and surface-wave traces is implemented in C-accelerated Python.

+A separate easy-to-read pure Python implemenation is also included for checking the correctness of the accelerated version.

+## Visualiztion

-- GMT wrappers for uncertainty visualization on the eigenvalue lune
+Includes source type uncertainty quantification on the eigenvalue lune and v-w rectangle, with both pure Python and Generic Mapping Tools plotting functions.

-- C-accelerated, MPI-parallelized misfit function evaluation
-- a flexible Python design borrowing from [ObsPy] and [Instaseis] data structures
+## Testing

 The package has been [tested against](https://github.com/uafgeotools/mtuq/blob/master/tests/benchmark_cap_vs_mtuq.py) community Perl/C codes.